Procedure 1B.3.11 Sexual Violence

 Subpart A. Confidential Reports

 Because of laws concerning government data contained in Minn.
 Stat.
-13 Government Data Practices, ARCC cannot guarantee confidentiality to those who report incidents of sexual violence except where those reports are privileged communications with licensed healthcare professionals.
+13 Government Data Practices, Anoka-Ramsey Community College cannot guarantee confidentiality to those who report incidents of sexual violence except where those reports are privileged communications with licensed healthcare professionals.
 Some off-campus reports also may be legally privileged by law, such as reports to clergy, private legal counsel, or healthcare professionals.

 Part 5.
 Policy Notices